JamesFrost/twitch-stream/README.md

 #### ```pass``` (required)
 Password for the account.
 Passwords for Twitch chat can be generated <a href="http://twitchapps.com/tmi/">here</a>.
 #### ```channel``` (optional)
 Array of channels to initialise the stream with.
+Note that channels have to be prepended with '#'.
 #### ```data``` (optional)
 Called every time a message is posted in one of the connected channels.